 Companies are investing also in anti-money laundering (AML) solutions, which form a large part of the compliance exercise, and for good reason.
 Failing to detect fraud or money laundering activities can get companies on the wrong side of regulators.
 Globally in 2019, fines worth $8.14 billion were levied for AML-related breaches; U.S. regulators alone imposed $2.29 billion of those fines.

 As part of their AML efforts, companies must collate and analyze data for compliance in areas of trade, employee due diligence and electronic communication surveillance.
 That involves recording and storing telephone conversations for at least three years, according to FINRA (Financial Industry Regulatory Authority).

 This results in the collection of a large volume of data that needs to be analyzed.
 Companies must frame rules that will help establish areas of non-compliance.
 That exercise includes identifying anomalies that might warrant further investigation.

-For instance, a money transfer to Iran will be red flagged as it is considered a high-risk country.
+For instance, a money transfer to Iran will be red-flagged as it is considered a high-risk country.
 But that money might be a contribution to the Red Cross, which may use it for humanitarian work in that country.
 This is a classic case of false positive, as Red Cross donations do not fall within the ambit of the controls in place.
 Normally, an expert would understand this and override the control to eliminate the false positive.
-Now machine learning and AI can take over the role of eliminating false positives by assimilating the skills of overriding those.
+Now machine learning and artificial intelligence can take over the role of eliminating false positives by assimilating the skills of overriding those.

 - Organizations have begun to invest significantly in data science in order to reduce false positives in regulatory compliance tracking.